akxsha/akxsha.github.io/about.md

 > Manager - American Express: Third-party Data Strategy

 * I managed the relationship between AMEX and our third party technical vendors.
-I managed the integrations, financial projections, product rollouts and promotions that drove traffic, and other business related processes like renewing contracts and maintaining compliance and operational excellence.
+I worked across business functions to manage the technical integrations, financial projections, product rollouts, promotions that drove traffic, and other business related processes like negotiating contracts, maintaining compliance, and operational excellence.

 * During this role, I established business-wide policy for our banking products with the support of the internal Chair of the Credit Bureau.
 * I also supported the American Express Blockchain initiative where I discovered how hard it was to build complex business logic with the current web3 tools that are available in the current market.